golobby/container/README.md

 // `myApp.x` will be ignored since it has no `container` tag
 ```

 Alternatively map[string]Type or []Type can be provided.
-It will be filled with all available implementation of provided Type.
+It will be filled with all available implementations of provided Type.

 ```go
 var list []Shape